 - Helping you to sort out financial matters and to resolve property disputes

-- Liaising with pension providers when there are issues around entitlement to split pension benefits
+- Liaising with pension providers when there are issues around entitlement to divide pension benefits

 - Explaining the options available to help you reach an amicable agreement, including mediation or collaborative law